 - Investigate campus safety and crisis management protocols and develop specific recommendations for implementing them.

-- Evaluate programming that supports student mental, physical, and spiritual health.
+- Evaluate programming that supports students' mental, physical, and spiritual health.

 - Integrate Chapel programming with other initiatives to promote student well-being.